soundpress/RulesOfNYC/docs/c20/index.rst

    (8) The public access information the Base has on file with the Commission pursuant to 35 RCNY § 59B-21(c).

-(k) Electronic Dispatch Requests to Drivers.
+(j) Electronic Dispatch Requests to Drivers.
 If a Base sends dispatch requests to Drivers through an electronic, Driver-facing interface, that interface must be available to a Driver ONLY when the Vehicle is standing or stopped, except that the Driver-facing interface can permit a Driver to accept a dispatch with a single touch using pre-programmed buttons or using voice activation while the vehicle is in motion.
 All other uses of a Driver-facing interface must be velocity gated to prevent its use while the vehicle is in motion.